Our Northern Michigan town has received quite the recognition! Following are some of the many accolades recently bestowed on Traverse City:

 Bon Appetit’s article raves about cherries, wine, and local restaurants.
 Mentions of Trattoria Stella, Black Star Farms, and Mario Batali‘s vacation home remind locals of the sophisticated side of Traverse City’s food industry.

-National Geographic’s fun and friendly article gives its readers tips for play, eat, and sleep.
+National Geographic’s fun and friendly article gives its readers tips for playing, eating, and sleeping.
 We like to think these are the three things Traverse City does best!
 For playtime, check out Sleeping Bear Dunes, Broneah Kiteboarding, or Arcadia Bluffs.
 To eat, remember all things cherry—Cherry Republic on Front Street is at the top of the heap.
 For bedtime, visit Chateau Chantal for views of East and West Bay and Power Island.

 USA Today’s review of Moomer’s Ice Cream gives readers a taste of the farm.
 The ice cream shop, opened by the local Plummer family in 1998, won national recognition on Good Morning America in 2008.
 The Cherries Moobilee flavor pays tribute to our cherry capital fame, but the rotating flavors keep even the most frequent customers on their toes.